rmolinari/thesis_1999/1999_thesis.typ

 #let outcome = $concatone(alpha, (j, k))$

 In @LaForte LaForte introduced a path restraint to deal with a problem in the original construction in @CLW1989.
 Basically, that construction worked the tree angle in an "obvious" way.
-As soon a strategy $alpha$'s cycle $(j, k)$ became "active" we use #outcome as the outcome; this happens as soon as cycle $(j, k)$ chooses a witness.
+As soon a #stalpha's cycle $(j, k)$ became "active" we use #outcome as the outcome; this happens as soon as cycle $(j, k)$ chooses a witness.
 (For the moment the consider the case of
 $R_e$-strategies.)
 However, if cycle $(j, k)$ later sees a relevant computation converge and imposes a restraint $r$, those strategies in the subtree below #outcome started in the meantime will not have chosen witnesses to respect this new restraint.
 This